-Showing a total reduction of BGN 305 thousand mainly as a result of the buyback of 23,500 own shares at the cost of BGN 224 thousand during the period with regard to the fulfillment of obligations from programs for the stimulation of employees and the MB, the rest of the Group's capital reserves reached a total value of (-) 14,255 thousand, which continued to include mostly the negative effect of BGN 14,127 thousand accounted according to the rules of reporting business combinations under common control upon the Company's Reorganization from August 14 2019, specialized currency translation reserves and other effects from share-based incentive programs and plans.
+Showing a total reduction of BGN 205 thousand mainly as a result of the buyback of 23,500 own shares at the cost of BGN 224 thousand during the period with regard to the fulfillment of obligations from programs for the stimulation of employees and the MB, the rest of the Group's capital reserves reached a total value of (-) 14,171 thousand, which continued to include mostly the negative effect of BGN 14,127 thousand accounted according to the rules of reporting business combinations under common control upon the Company's Reorganization from August 14 2019, specialized currency translation reserves and other effects from sharebased incentive programs and plans.

-Together with retained earnings as of December 31 2022, accumulated earnings from the current and previous periods making part of equity as of September 30 2023 reached BGN 24,212 thousand.
+Together with retained earnings as of December 31 2022, accumulated earnings from the current and previous periods making part of equity as of December 31 2023 reached BGN 26,944 thousand.

-Accounting for the higher growth rate of equity as compared to total assets, the Group registered a moderate increase in its balance sheet capitalization (the ratio of equity to total assets) to 24% (comparing to 23% as of the end of 2022).
+Accounting for the higher growth rate of total assets as compared to equity, the Group registered a moderate decrease in its balance sheet capitalization (the ratio of equity to total assets) to 20% (as compared to 23% as of the end of 2022).